How Does the Climate Affect Centipede Grass in South Carolina?

 Watering.
 Centipede grass has shallow roots and it tends to turn brown sooner than other types of grass during drought and heat.
 Water Centipede grass when you see wilting, rolling leaves or when the grass turns grayish-green.
 Then apply about an inch of water, or enough to wet the soil to a depth of 6 to 8 inches.

 Drainage.
 Provide good surface and subsurface drainage for Centipede grass since excess moisture is ideal for disease development.
-If your lawn has depressions, top-dress them with sand.
-Make sure leaf blades of Centipede grass show through the sand.
+If your lawn has depressions, top-dress them with sand and level the area, making sure leaf blades of Centipede grass show through the sand.
 Top soil and core aerating are best done from May through August to help surface drainage.

 In poorly drained soils, top soil with sand may not provide good enough drainage and a drainage system may need to be installed.
-It is vital to move the excess water away from Centipede grass.
+It is vital to move standing water away from Centipede grass.

 Nutrition.
 The nutrient requirements of centipedegrass are different from most other turfgrasses.
 An acid soil pH of 5.0 to 6.0 is preferred by this turfgrass species.
 As the pH goes above 6.0, Iron (Fe) availability decreases.
 Iron deficiency causes the grass to become chlorotic or yellow.
 A high phosphorous level also renders iron unavailable in the soil, resulting in chlorotic symptoms.
 Centipede grass has a lighter green foliage than most other turfgrasses.
-It will become dark green with excessive nitrogen applications, which can be a primary cause of centipede grass decline.
-Additionally, unwarranted nitrogen can lead to thatch build-up and disease problems.
+It will become dark green with excessive nitrogen applications, which can be a primary cause of diseases like Centipede Grass Decline.